 Before: Gray and Dreary

-Who wouldn't love a bedroom makeover that finishes up in less than one day?
-Chris and Julia of the popular blog Chris Loves Julia were tasked with remaking a bedroom that looked pretty good but not great, and it all had to be done before the end of the day.
-The bedroom's gray walls were dreary and the ceiling light picked up too much of the popcorn ceiling texture.
+Chris and Julia of the popular blog Chris Loves Julia were tasked with remaking a bedroom that already looked pretty good, and they had one day to do it.
+The bedroom's gray walls were dreary, and the ceiling light picked up too much of the popcorn ceiling texture.
 This bedroom was a prime candidate for a quick refresher.Continue to 4 of 20 below.

 04 of 20